bapti/learning-ansible/README.md

-# learning-ansible
+# learning devops
-Repository is a playground for learning ansible
+Repository is a playground for learning things like vagrant, ansible, docker...